 - Stories showing families and their disfunction

-Understand that while the Comics Code Authority could not prevent companies from doing any of the mentioned, it did see that preferential treatment was given to publishers that followed its rules.
+Understand that while the Comics Code Authority could not prevent companies from doing any of the mentioned, it did seem that preferential treatment was given to publishers that followed its rules.

 And this wasn’t the most frustrating part of the ordeal.

-The Comics Code Authority has its guidelines but no one really knew what was acceptable and what wasn’t.
+The Comics Code Authority has its guidelines, but no one really knew what was acceptable and what wasn’t.
 Publishers continually had their books picked apart by the organization.
 Guns were erased from the pages, speech bubbles and captions were left blank, and drawings were changed to reflect a family-friendly image.
-The Comics Code Authority, on the back of Seduction of the
+The Comics Code Authority, on the back of Seduction of the Innocent, did more to the industry than the industry had ever done.

-What’s worse, is that the Authority felt that the industry was better off as a result.
-“The outstanding success achieved through the industry’s self-regulation program in maintaining high standards in decency and good taste in Code-Approved comic magazines has won the commendation of many governmental and private agencies, as well of magazine distributors and dealers.”
+What’s worse is that the Authority felt that the industry was better off as a result.
+“The outstanding success achieved through the industry’s self-regulation program in maintaining high standards in decency and good taste in Code-Approved comic magazines has won the commendation of many governmental and private agencies, as well as magazine distributors and dealers.”

 In hindsight, it was wrong.